Karsola14/quote-carousel/README.md

 Golf - Different Shots: Tee box, fairway, approaching, chipping, putting

-Quote - "The shots you make are feedback"
+Quote - "The results of your shots are feedback"

-Image - The different shots
+Images - The different shots

 Arrows - Flag triangles